adversarial-fi/quickflips/README.md

 You'll be asked for a single-column `.csv`  file with Base addresses, one address per row.
 Input the path and it will output the information on your screen and also as an export `.csv` file with more details.

+### Obvious disclaimer

+This is script is not able to provide financial advice and any conclusions you arrive to and make decisions upon is entirely your responsibility.
+Just because they do a lot of trading and made a couple big bags doesn't mean said address is the key to financial freedom and buying a Lambo.
+Exercise causion.

 ### Last updated

 April 25th, 2024, Q2